,

 The composition of the governing body

-The governing body re-constituted in October 2014 and comprises 14 governors in total.
+The governing body comprises 14 governors in total.
 Every governor appointed to the governing body is appointed on the basis of the skills required to contribute to the effective governance and success of the school.
 The number of governors in each category is determined through the Instrument of Government and is currently:

 1 head teacher